The Brexit Effect: From the end of EU roaming charges to huge increases

 The European Union is in the process of rubber stamping an agreement that will see the end of roaming charges for mobile users in member states.

-Thanks to the Brexit vote, Brits may lose out on the long-awaited eradication of the punitive charges that have given many folks post holiday blues following their jaunts along the continent.
+Thanks to the Brexit vote, Brits may lose out on the long-awaited eradication of the punitive charges that have given many folks post holiday blues following their jaunts across the continent.

-Instead of stress free mobile use while in the EU, British mobile users now face the return of high roaming charges once we’ve left the bloc.
+Instead of stress-free mobile use while in the EU, British mobile users now face the return of high roaming charges once we’ve left the bloc.

 Related: Tech heavyweights on Brexit